SpeedProg/eve-inc-waitlist/README.md

 3. install your database connection library
 4. run `python main.py` to create a default confige file
 5. close the process
-6. Create a an empty database-scheme in your choosen database server
+6. Create a an empty database-scheme in your chosen database server, make sure to use a unicode character set (uf8mb4)
 7. open `config\config.cfg` in your favorite text editor
 8. configure the settings in the `config.cfg`
 9. run `python manager.py db upgrade` which creates the database schema